vercel/next.js/packages/next/README.md

 **Note: Dynamic pages are prefetched in the background for maximum performance**

-> A dynamic page is page that uses `getInitialProps`
+> A dynamic page is page that uses `getInitialProps`.

 Client-side routing behaves exactly like the browser:

-1. The component is fetched
+1. The component is fetched.
 2. If it defines `getInitialProps`, data is fetched.
-If an error occurs, `_error.js` is rendered
+If an error occurs, `_error.js` is rendered.
-3. After 1 and 2 complete, `pushState` is performed and the new component is rendered
+3. After 1 and 2 complete, `pushState` is performed and the new component is rendered.

 To inject the `pathname`, `query` or `asPath` in your component, you can use [withRouter](#using-a-higher-order-component).